 Parallel Establishment of Organoids and Immune Cultures from Colorectal Tumor Single-Cell Suspensions

-Demonstrator:

 Divide the single-cell suspension of tumor tissue into two portions.
 Use one portion for establishing the patient-derived organoid model [1] and the other for culturing tumor-infiltrating lymphocytes [2].